hapi-server/data-specification/README.md

 |code    | integer |specific value indicating the category of the outcome of the request - see [HAPI Status Codes](#hapi-status-codes)|
 |message | string  |human readable description of the status - must conceptually match the intent of the integer code|

-The Status object has the same meaning in all the JSON responses described below, but it is only described in detail here.
+The Status object has the same meaning in all the JSON responses described below, but this table describing the `code` and `message` elments is not repeated for the other endpoints.

 **Example**